Editorial trust

 Last updated: 2026-05-05Last reviewed: 2026-05-05

-HypeBasis is an independent educational site.
-Source quality is part of the product: if a claim about fees, referrals, restrictions, protocol mechanics, or risk cannot be verified, it should not be presented as settled fact.
+HypeBasis is independent.
+If a claim about fees, referrals, restrictions, protocol rules, or risk cannot be checked, it should not be shown as fact.

 Direct answer